lemotdesign/one-click-hugo-cms/site/content/termite-treatments/_index.md

 title: How do you know if you got termites?
 image: /img/about-jumbotron.jpg
 termite_treatments_entries:
-  - heading: Five signs you might have termites:
+  - heading: "Five signs you might have termites:"
     text: >-
       1. **Mud tubes or mudding:** Termites build mud tubes as a protective shield to access food.
 If you see mud tubes along your walls or